 Dupuytren’s contracture (also called Dupuytren’s disease) is an abnormal thickening of the skin in the palm of your hand at the base of your fingers.
-This thickened area may develop into a hard lump or thick band.
+This thickened area may develop into a hard lump or thick band

-Understanding Dupuytren's disease
+The treatment of Dupuytren's disease

-Local Practitioners: Orthopaedic Surgeon
+Now Health Network Local Practitioners: Orthopaedic Surgeon